Ulteraa/representation-learning-generative-models/README.md

 The original training datasets and model checkpoints are not bundled, so this repository does **not** claim a new FID score or a current end-to-end reproduction.
-Instead, a deterministic CPU benchmark audits properties that can be measured from the versioned outputs.
+Instead, a deterministic benchmark audits properties that can be measured from the versioned outputs.

 - **Conditional consistency:** conditional WGAN-GP grids reached